In this article:

 What does Medicare cover?

-What Medicare covers: Hospital
+What Medicare covers: hospital

-- Eye tests by an optometrist
+- eye tests by optometrists

 Medicare does not cover: